Abhi-cc/Notes-Docs/Notes/Linux/Rsync.md

 <img width="686" alt="rsync-12" src="https://github.com/user-attachments/assets/bbd078c8-946a-46ca-8412-ddeaa96ac062">

-Then i Deleted the file3.txt and used the `--delete` tag to make sure everything in complete sync and used `-backup` switch to make sure a copy of the deleted file is created.
+Then i Deleted the file3.txt and used the `--delete` tag to make sure everything in complete sync and used `--backup` switch to make sure a copy of the deleted file is created.

 <img width="849" alt="rsync-13" src="https://github.com/user-attachments/assets/7e47d3b3-8fec-4b4e-9c1f-5c09b068f824">